Fermionic Higher-form Symmetries: Discussions

 A free theory based on the 6d $\mathcal{N}=(4,0)$ supermultiplet exists, and its circle reduction yields linearised 5d $\mathcal{N}=8$ supergravity~\cite{Hull:2000zn}.
 The interacting $(4,0)$ theory is also conjectured to exist, and as an extension of the free $(4,0)$ tensor theory the interacting one could be the strong coupling limit of of 5d non-linear maximal supergravity (see~\cite{Hull:2022vlv} for a recent review).
 In this context, the presumed interacting $(4,0)$ theory would be a new superconformal phase~\cite{Chiodaroli:2011pp} of M-theory at six dimensions with maximal supersymmetry.
 On the other hand, standard folklore states that there is no global symmetries in quantum gravity.
 According to this criterion, fermionic 2-form symmetries of the free limit must be either gauged or broken in the UV.
 Naive gauging can not be applied to free fermionic $p$-form symmetries as shown in section~\ref{sec:gauging}.
 It would be interesting to ask how the gauging/breaking mechanism goes when we moving from the free theory to the interacting version.
 For instance, given the relation between 5d linearised SUGRA and free (4,0) theory, one can argue that couplings between $\Psi_{MN}$ and exotic graviton $C_{MNPQ}$ break the fermionic 2-form symmetry explicitly, while the couplings between linearised graviton $h_{\mu\nu}$ and gravitino $\psi_\mu$ break fermionic 1-form symmetry in 5d.
 Moreover, as already pointed out in~\cite{Hull:2000zn}, extended objects exist and carrying various charges according to the (4,0) superalgebra.
 We can ask how to break the fermionic 2-form symmetry by these localized UV input.

 \item Fermionic TQFTs

 We have also constructed a novel type of topological quantum field theories (on flat manifolds) using fermionic tensor fields, with an action of the form \be S=\left\{ \right. \ee This is beyond the scope of usual spin TQFTs, which only contain 0-form spinors, see for example~\cite{Gaiotto:2015zta}.
+In particular, the name ``fermionic higher-form symmetry'' was also mentioned in~\cite{Guo:2018vij}.
 It would be interesting to further investigate the properties of the fermionic tensor TQFTs and their relations with the known models.

 \end{itemize}